Synapsecom/coolblock-panel/README.md

 1. Install latest Ubuntu Server 24.04 LTS.
 Please follow [this guide](INSTALLATION-ISO.md).
 2. Run the bootstrap script to **install** or **upgrade** the stack:

-   > The script prepares the project in /home/coolblock/panel and keeps database dumps in /home/coolblock/panel/backup
+   > The script prepares the project in /home/coolblock/panel and keeps database dumps in /home/coolblock/panel/backup.
+The license key is expiring every year for security and it is required to contact us for key rotation.

    ```bash
    curl -fsSL https://downloads.coolblock.com/panel/install.sh | bash -s -- --tank-model <tank_model> --plc-model <plc_model> --serial-number <serial_number> --license-key <license_key>